itsliamegan/caribou/README.md

   is also an instance of the given error type
 * `assert_not_throws(fn)` Asserts that the given function, when called, doesn't throw any errors
+* `assert_undefined(value)` Asserts that the given value is strictly undefined, not any other falsey value

 ### Custom Assertions